nickjbrowning/cscs-docs/docs/guides/mlp_tutorials/llm-inference.md

 # ... more output here ...
 ```

-where you should replace `<ACCOOUNT>` with your project account ID.
+where you should replace `<ACCOUNT>` with your project account ID.
 At this point, you can exit the SLURM allocation by typing `exit`.
 You should be able to see a new squashfile next to your Dockerfile:

 ```
 [cluster][user@cluster-ln001 pytorch-24.01-py3-venv]$ ls